taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 If requested I can convert the "Movie" and "Voice" presets.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

-The "enhanced" preset uses a different approach to speaker tuning.
+The alternative preset uses a different approach to speaker tuning.
 I am not using it but include it in case anyone prefers it.
 You need to manually install it, replacing the normal preset.
 It is dangerous as it doesn't obey the speaker volume cap.
-Use with extreme caution! ⚠️
+Use with caution! ⚠️

 Let me know if you find any bugs.